 Where do you stand on the Drive Safe or Drive Safely debate?
 Are they both equally correct, or are there subtle differences between the two phrases?
-The English language is full of words & phrases that seem identical, but often have slightly different meanings.
+The English language is full of words & phrases that seem identical, but often have slightly different meanings, just like the words pricy or pricey.
 In this blog post, we’ll take a closer look at these two phrases and find out which one is grammatically correct.

 Which Is Correct: Drive Safe or Drive Safely?

 The only difference is that “safe” is a flat adverb.
 You can identify flat adverbs easily because they function just like regular adverbs, but they are missing the -ly.
 Adverbs like this can even be changed into adjectives depending on the context of the sentence.
 In fact, flat adverbs have the same form as their related adjectives.

 - Drive Safe – This phrase should only be used as a parting farewell.
 For example, “Drive safe and watch out for deer”.
 So, when someone says “drive safe,” what they really mean is “be careful.”
 It is more commonly used in casual speech or conversation.

 - Drive Safely – This phrase is considered grammatically correct in all other contexts.
 The phrase “drive safely” is usually used as a polite way of saying goodbye to someone who is about to get into a car and drive.
 It can also be used to describe the manner in which someone drives.

 Takeaway: Both terms can be used to say farewell.
 However, “drive safely” should be used in all other contexts.

 Casual conversation has always been more lenient and allows more descriptive instead of prescriptive grammar rules.
 In other words, slang is accepted & not everything has to be proper English.